If I Had No Loot

 "If I Had No Loot" is a song by American R&B group Tony!
 Toni!
 Toné!
-It was released on June 1, 1993, as the lead single from their 1993 album, Sons of Soul.
+It was released on June 1, 1993, by PolyGram and Wing Records, as the lead single from their third album, Sons of Soul (1993).
 The song was produced by Tony!
 Toni!
 Toné! and co-written by group member Raphael Wiggins, who said that it is about fair-weather friends.
 It has a new jack swing beat, pronounced guitar licks, and vocal samples from Boogie Down Productions' 1987 song "Remix for P Is Free" and Ice Cube's 1991 song "The Wrong Nigga to Fuck Wit".

-The song became a hit for the group, peaking at number seven on the Billboard Hot 100.
+The song became a hit for the group, peaking at number seven on the US Billboard Hot 100.
 It was certified gold by the Recording Industry Association of America (RIAA) and sold 500,000 copies in the United States.
 "If I Had No Loot" was named the tenth best single of 1993 by The Village Voice's annual Pazz & Jop critics' poll.

 Background

-"If I Had No Loot" was recorded for the group's third album Sons of Soul, which was recorded and released in 1993.
+"If I Had No Loot" was recorded for the group's third album, Sons of Soul, which was recorded and released in 1993.
 The song was produced by Tony!
 Toni!
 Toné! and written by group member Raphael Wiggins, Juan Bautista, and Will Harris.
 Session musician John "Jubu" Smith played a Fender Telecaster on the song.